 Take our advocacy work to the next level: be experts in practice, not on paper, to be taken seriously.
 We must do more than just giving talks, writing articles and sending messages on social media.

-We don’t have to ape the NeuroTypical experts to master Applied Behavioral Analysis (ABA), psychiatry or some other therapy system.
+We do not have to ape the NeuroTypical experts to master Applied Behavioral Analysis (ABA), psychiatry or some other therapy system.
 We can instead choose to provide services such as life coaching, childhood education, adult skills training etc. Apply our expertise to fixing our own life problems.
 Use our experience to help other autistics in practical ways.